Paper PrINTING

 We will not accept JPEG, PNG, GIF, HEIF, BMP, TIFF, XCF, RAW, PSD, CDR, PPT (Microsoft PowerPoint), DOCX (Microsoft Word), and PUB (Microsoft Publisher).

-• Bleed is extra color/image beyond the edge of the artwork that is required during the trimming process of a print job.
+Any elements of the artwork that go to the edge (i.e. backgrounds or photos) must extend through the bleed margin.
+Bleed is required when you want your design to reach the edge of the printed media.
 Artwork is printed on a larger sheet then trimmed down to the final size.
-Bleed ensures that there is no paper color on the edges of the final product.
+Bleed ensures that there is no unwanted media color on the edges of the final product.
 If your artwork does not contain elements extending to the edge of the print, then your print files do not require bleed.
-Any elements of the artwork that go to the edge (i.e. backgrounds or photos) must extend through the bleed margin.

 0.25” of bleed is required on all 4 sides for prints that are less than 48” in width and height.
 For example, if your artwork is 24” wide and 36” tall, then it requires 0.25” of bleed.
 As a result, the final document’s width & height should have an additional 0.5”.